Universe, an Instagram for building mobile websites, nabs funding from YC

 “If you look at us like a website builder, our product DNA is more like LEGO,” Cohen said.

 The added functionality gives users significantly more to go off of and deepens the utility for artists using the site to show off their portfolio.
-The company has long maintained that they want to help you create the website that you link to in your Instagram bio; that’s a pretty tight goal, but the startup has steadily added features that make this a pretty convincing sell.
+The company has long maintained that they want to help you create the website that you link to in your Instagram bio; that’s a pretty tight goal, but they startup has steadily added features that make this a pretty convincing sell.

 In terms of pricing, the service is free for users who are fine having their site on the Universe domain (ex. lucasmatney.onuniverse.com), and $3 per month for those that would like their own URL.
 Additionally, users can pony up an additional $3 to add analytics or strip away the Universe logo from the bottom of the site.